tigera-cs/quickstart-self-service/modules/module-2-introduction.md

 Calico security policies are:
 - Declarative - Offers a powerful policy language to define security intentions
-- Label based - Maps security policies to endpoints based on workload identity
+- Label-based - Maps security policies to endpoints based on workload identity
 - Dynamic - Security policies are tightly coupled with workloads

 > Security Policy Characteristics